ahmedmohsenfawzy/ai_first_project/README.md

 # ai_first_project

-the project train the data
+the project train the data using